pucinsk/big-text-now/README.md

 ## 🤔 Why?

 This started as a small utility to flash messages across a room during calls or in classrooms.
 It turned into a fun little project for experimenting with Preact, htm and dynamic font sizing.

+## ✏️ Roadmap

+- Finish CRUD operations for each text item
+- Allow to personalize font and background options